Chelsea takeover: Saudi investor Amr Zedan becomes eighth public bidder as process drags on

 Amr Zedan, a Los Angeles-born Saudi investor, is the latest individual to have made an offer to buy Chelsea, GOAL can reveal.

-The 37-year-old is the chairman of Zedan Group, a company involved in the energy and petrochemical sectors in Saudi Arabia, along with an interest in horse racing through Zedan Racing Stables.
+The 47-year-old is the chairman of Zedan Group, a company involved in the energy and petrochemical sectors in Saudi Arabia, along with an interest in horse racing through Zedan Racing Stables.

 Like other bidders, he is thought to have looked for extra finance after the deadline passed and is considered to have an outside chance of winning.
 This is the case even with his connections to Jordan's royal family, through his marriage to Princess Noor Bint Asem, factored in.